 400 g passata, 1-2 tsp garlic, 1-2 tbsp olive oil

 Sprinkle flour over a clean work surface and your fingers, then portion out pizza dough into pieces roughly the size of your fist.
 Flatten and stretch the dough out into rough circles around 1 cm / 0.4 inch thick and 10-15 cm / 4-6 inch wide.

 250 g pizza dough

-Pour vegetable oil into a small frying pan until it’s just covering the bottom of the pan by about 1/2 a centimetre.
-Once hot (test with a wooden chopstick or toothpick and when bubbles form on the tip, it’s ready to start frying.
+Pour vegetable oil into a small frying pan until it’s just covering the bottom of the pan by about 0.5 cm / 0.2 inch.
+Heat through.
+Test with a wooden chopstick or toothpick and when bubbles form on the tip, it’s ready to start frying.

 Dough - Store-bought dough will get you up and cooking faster, but for the best tasting pizza, make your own homemade pizza dough.
 If using store bought dough, let it sit on the bench to bring it up to room temperature before you cook it.
 This will give you the best texture and a nice crispy outside once cooked.

 Preparing the Dough - Dust your hands with flour while you shape the dough.
 This will stop it sticking to your fingers, and make it nice and easy to work with.

 Dough Size - With this method your pizza bases should be perfect for a single serving, so each person can add their own toppings once the bases are cooked.
 Cook one piece of dough at a time to allow plenty of space for the dough to puff up.
 This also maintains the oil temperature and stops the dough becoming gluggy.